amaan0612/Payment_App-Mongodb/backend/Readme.md

-# Payments App Backend
+# Payment App Backend

-This is the backend server for the Payments App.
+This is the backend server for the Payment App.
 It provides various API endpoints for account management, user authentication, and user interactions.
 The server is built with Node.js and Express.

 ## Getting Started